 Game streaming service Vortex takes a different approach to the idea of Netflix for video games.
 Its pitch is simple: select from a large library of PC games, and stream them to almost any internet-connected device, all for as little as $9.99 a month.
 In practice, it’s a little more complicated.

 Sure, you can definitely play games like the Witcher 3, League of Legends, and Fallout 4 on Android, but you’re limited to 50 hours of gameplay a month on the basic plan.
 You can pay as much as $28 a month for the ultra plan, but it’s still limited to 140 hours a month.
 Plus, even at the highest tier you still have to buy a license for AAA titles like Grand Theft Auto V and Rainbow Six Siege.

 Vortex offers apps for Android and Windows, and also supports streaming through Chrome browsers.

-Shadow works a little differently to other cloud gaming services.
+Shadow works a little differently from other cloud gaming services.
 Rather than offering an app-based interface, which you would then link with an Epic Store or Steam account, Shadow offers a full virtual Windows PC interface.
 That’s right, this is a full cloud-based high-end PC and you can not only play games on it, but run more demanding programs like Photoshop or Premiere Pro.

 This service offers a wider array of capabilities, but it’s also a bit on the expensive side.
 The annual subscription plan costs $24.99 per month, and the month-to-month plan costs $34.99 per month.
 Still, it’s the only option that can also completely replace your PC.